dendibakh/perf-book/chapters/15-Epilog/15-1 Acknowledgements.md

 Yann Collet, the author of Zstandard, for providing me with the information about the internal workings of Zstd for [@sec:ThreadCountScalingStudy].

-Ciaran McHale, for finding tons of grammar mistakes in my text.
+Ciaran McHale, for finding tons of grammar mistakes in my initial draft.

 Peter Veentjer, for multiple contributions to various places in the book.